-If damages are caused to works or port or maritime installations the maritime authority, after ascertaining their extent through technical bodies, orders the responsible person to carry out, within a determined date, the necessary repairs.
+If damages are caused to works or port or maritime installations, the Maritime Authority, after ascertaining their extend through technical bodies, orders the responsible person to carry out, within a determined date, the necessary repairs.

-In case of urgency or in case of non-performance on the part of responsible persons, the Maritime Authority carries out itself these repairs which are decided by the Minister off Economic Affairs.
+In case of urgency or in case of non-performance on the part responsible persons, the Maritime Authority carries out itself these repairs which are decided by the Ministry of Commerce, Industry & Ports.

-When the above damages are caused by a vessel, the maritime authority must request the deposit of a sum as guarantee for payment of expenses borne to carry out the repairs.
+When the above damages are caused by a vessel, the Maritime Authority must request the deposit of a sum as guarantee for payment of expenses borne to carry out the repairs.

-Fishing, use of explosives, and lighting of fires in ports
+Fishing, use of explosives and lighting of fires in ports.

-In ports and other places of call or passage of ships, fishing, deflagration of explosive substances, as well as lighting of lights or fires which are likely to trouble the signalling service, are subject to the authorization of the maritime authority, at its judgement.
+In ports and other places of call or passage of ships, fishing, deflagration of explosive substances, as well as lighting of lights or fires which are likely to trouble the signalling service, are subject to the authorization of the Maritime Authority, at its judgement.